 N. Korea takes S. Korea's offer to discuss family reunions at Panmunjom

-North Korea has accepted South Korea's offer to meet at Panmunjom on Friday for Red Cross talks on resuming reunions for families separated since the Korean War.
+North Korea has accepted South Korea's offer to meet at Panmunjom on Friday to discuss ways to resume reunions for families separated since the Korean War.

-The two had been at odds over the venue for days, with the North pushing to hold the talks at its Mount Geumgang resort, and the South wanting to meet on the South Korean side of Panmunjom.
+The two had been at odds over the venue for days, with the North pushing to hold the talks at its Mount Geumgang resort while the South wanted to meet at the South Korean side of Panmunjom.

-Saying that the issue cannot wait that long, the North proposed to meet at the end of this month or the beginning of September.
+The North said the issue cannot wait that long and proposed to meet at the end of this month or the beginning of September.

 South Korean tours to the Mount Geumgang resort came to an abrupt end in 2008 after a South Korean tourist was shot dead by a North Korean guard.